solids4foam/solids4foam/applications/utilities/README.md

 ## `splitPatch`

 - __Utility purpose__
-  Splits up a patch by putting faces in the given bounding box in a new patch.
+  Splits a patch into two patches by putting faces in the given bounding box in a new patch.

 - __Arguments__
   None